LajosPolya/aws-cdk-templates/deploy-api-gateway-rest-api-aws-integration/README.md

 `winpty cdk.cmd deploy -c scope=<scope>`

-The app will set the environment (account and region) based on the environment variables `CDK_DEFAULT_ACCOUNT` and `CDK_DEFAULT_REGION` respectively.
-These environment variables are set using the default AWS CLI configurations, more information can be [here](https://docs.aws.amazon.com/cdk/v2/guide/environments.html).
-The app can be deployed to the non-default environment by updating the CDK context with values for `account` and `region`.

 This deploys an API Gateway REST API integrated with an AWS SQS queue.

 ### cURL :curling_stone: